shreyas-a-s/neodarker.nvim/README.md

 - Changed the name and added new screenshot 😎
 - Disable italics for comments, keywords & identifiers by default
 - Customise nvim-tree colors a bit
-- Made the whole colorschem less bold because I like it that way
+- Made the whole colorscheme less bold because I like it that way
 - Reduce the use of underlines because I find it distracting
 - Added a lot of lsp related highlights, mostly taken from [darkplus.nvim](https://github.com/LunarVim/darkplus.nvim)
 - Added unique colors for different levels of markdown headings